faceyspacey/travis-github-status/README.md

 Use this as your primary means of running tests, linting and flow type checking in your `.travis.yml` file.
-If any tools have errors, they will properly insure an an exit code of `1` is used.
+If any tools have errors, they will properly insure an exit code of `1` is used.

 But more importantly, they will provide 3 additional numeric reports to your pushes and pull requests, indicating the # of errors or tests passed of each service right there within github.
 That's its purpose :).

 *note: all 3 tools will get a chance to run even if an earlier one fails--that way you have as much information as available within github.*

+***new: codeclimate + snyk have been added, just make sure you add the tokens as `env` variables to Travis***

 ## Installation
 ```yarn add --dev travis-github-status```